 Hundreds of people were involved in this Lhumbe Affair, which received the official title of “The Case of Counter-Revolutionaries and Japanese Spies”.
 Eventually, an ad hoc commission, headed by the Chairman of the Internal Affairs Committee D.Namsrai, prosecuted 317 people.

-Froom the Hentii group, 174 people were prosecuted in December, 1933 and 110 people from the Eastern group were prosecuted that same month.
+Froom the Hentii group, 174 people were prosecuted in December 1933 and 110 people from the Eastern group were prosecuted that same month.
 Since Lhumbe slowed justice by refusing to plead guilty, the central group was prosecuted later, in July 1934.
 Fifty-six were executed, 260 were sent to prison for three to ten years, and 126 were taken to the USSR.
 Of the 317 prosecuted persons, 251 were Buriads.
 Among them, 151 were herdsmen and twenty-two were lamas.
-Among those executed was pregnant woman by the name of D.Dangajid.
+Among those executed was a pregnant woman by the name of D.Dangajid.
 She was the first woman in contemporary history to be shot by court order.

 lhumbe was taken to the Soviet Union and was interrogated in turn by Russians Soroklin until December 1933, but they failed to make him confess.
-After he returned home on January 20, 1934, he “conceded” to Luvsansharav, Demid and Namsrai, and was shot.
+After he returned home on January 20, 1934, he “conceded” to Luvsansharav, Demid, and Namsrai, and was shot.
 The door was thus opened for the punishment and genocide of the Buriads who had fled Greater Russia.
 Both the Buriads and Halhs came to understand that the idea of a united Mongolia would bring terror.

 Manchuguo Knocks on Mongolia’s Door

 Almost three years later, on February 19, 1934, the Japanese declared the establishment of Manchuguo, with Mukden as its capital, producing shock throughout the world.
 Thus, another puppet state was set up in central Asia following the examples of Mongolia and Tannu Tuva (the Urianhai region north of Mongolia).
 With the creation of Manchuguo, Mongolia had acquired its fourth neighbor, along with the USSR, China, and Tannu Tuva.
-The southern corner of Mongolia’s border assumed a critical importance: it made it possible for Mongolia to have direct contacts with japan, who now held Manchuria.
+The southern corner of Mongolia’s border assumed critical importance: it made it possible for Mongolia to have direct contact with japan, which now held Manchuria.
 The border skirmishes which had occurred along the Soviet-Manchurian border now shifted to the Mongolia-Manchuguo border.
 But Stalin did now want Mongolia to have any direct communication with Japan.
 Therefore, on November 27, 1934, the Soviet Union and Mongolia reached a “gentlemen’s agreement” that the two countries would “provide mutual support to prevent the occurrence of war and provide assistance in the event of an attack either against Mongolia or against the USSR.

 - 1935: Delegates of the MPRP participated at the 7th Great Conference of the Comintern.

-- 1936: The Internal Affairs Office expanded and became Ministry of Internal Affairs Ministry.
+- 1936: The Internal Affairs Office expanded and became the Ministry of Internal Affairs Ministry.
 Mutual assistance protocol was signed between the MPR and the USSR.
 The MPR passed a law regarding criminal inquiry and publishment.